 Transcript of Records

-Please also send the following documents directly by email or, if the data volume is too large, via WeTransfer to the International Office at HKB:
+Portfolio/audio recordings (Please send this directly by email or, if the data volume is too large, via WeTransfer to the International Office at HKB)

 The portfolio can be submitted in digital or analogue form.
 It must provide a detailed overview of your artistic work and document your development to date.
 We attach great importance to work that has been produced on your own initiative.
 The portfolio must include a text explaining your reasons and goals for studying at HKB and outlining your artistic interests.